nigel-otieno/RPI_Plane-test/README.md

 # RASPBERRY PI PLANE
-Raspberry Pi is used to control an Adafruit PCA9685 to control servos.
+Raspberry Pi is used to control servos via Adafruit PCA9685.
 The Raspberry Pi uses Joans PIGPIO library to accurately set and control the brushless motors esc via Pulse Width Modulation(PWM).

 # Motivation
 To gain a deeper understading of implementing software and hardware through the Python Language.